aidanmolyneuxCOL/RolsaTechnologiesWebApp-AM/README.md

 # Installing dependencies

-Python and flask is needed to run this app.
+Python, flask and sqlite3 are all needed to run this app.

 1. Create a virtual environment
 2. To install the dependencies, run this line in the terminal: pip install -r requirements.txt